• Skip to primary navigation

 Strawberry muffin on a white plate.

-What makes muffins rise high?
+What makes muffins rise?

 There are a few things - the baking powder, the mixing method, filling the muffin cups to the top and baking at a high temperature.